 - Clean sets of clothes and nightwear for your child, washed at minimum 60°C and packed in separate bags for every day. - New bottle of liquid soap (max.
-250 ml) - New tube of toothpaste - \ Toothbrushes are provided by the nursing unit, as toothbrushes must be changed daily. - Towels and flannels are available in the hospital. - Washable slippers - Five new dummies (if necessary) - For younger children, you may bring a washable bath and/or potty if you wish.
+250 ml) - New tube of toothpaste - Toothbrushes are provided by the nursing unit, as toothbrushes must be changed daily. - During admission and up to six months after transplantation, rinse your child's mouth with bottled or boiled water after brushing teeth. - Towels and flannels are available in the hospital. - Washable slippers - Five new dummies (if necessary) - For younger children, you may bring a washable bath and/or potty if you wish.